Requests For Production» Print This Page

 Such requests are an excellent opportunity to find out whether the debt collector has the documents necessary to prove its case against you.
 If they fail or refuse to produce the necessary documents, you should object to them later trying to present evidence about those documents at trial or court hearings.

 If you receive such requests and believe they are inappropriate, or would like to determine your rights and responsibilities for producing documents, you should promptly consult with a consumer rights attorney near you.
-Here in Central Florida, please feel free to contact us for a free consultation: you can contact us by clicking on the Contact Us link, calling our toll-free number (1-888-834-5297), or by faxing us.
+Here in Central Florida, please feel free to contact us for a free consultation: you can contact us by clicking on the Contact Us link, calling us at 407-333-0001, or by faxing us.
 We are happy to represent consumers sued by shady and unscrupulous debt collectors.Share This